tonai/Lightning-talks/JavaScript/01_Vanilla/05_Best-practices.md

 Declare your variables at the beginning of each function.

-Why : because JavaScript variables declarations are [automatically hoisted](https://github.com/tonai/Lightning-talks/blob/master/JavaScript/01_Vanilla/03_Functions-and-Scope.md#hoisting).
-So you will avoid some strange behaviours.
+**Why :** Because JavaScript variables declarations are [automatically hoisted](https://github.com/tonai/Lightning-talks/blob/master/JavaScript/01_Vanilla/03_Functions-and-Scope.md#hoisting).
+Doing so will avoid you some strange behaviours.

-Note : you can initialize them later.
+**Note :** Of course, you can initialize them later.

 Proposition :
 ```javascript